 Imagine hosting your application without securing it in any aspect; how long do you think your application would survive without any illegitimate access to it?
-It is vital to increase Security Cloud, Privacy, and Control Network Access when using any Cloud or increase AWS security while using AWS Cloud for hosting your applications.
+It is vital to increase Cloud Security, Privacy, and Control Network Access when using any Cloud or increase AWS security while using AWS Cloud for hosting your applications.
 With specific sectors like banking and finance having more strict rules about data storage, data residency, and data sovereignty, everybody is concerned about their information and worried about its safety and security.
 At the same time, it is of the utmost importance to a public cloud provider like AWS to protect the confidentiality, integrity, and availability of your systems and data.

 Table of contents